-Open houses make it easier for a buyers agent to show a home!
+An open house makes it easier for a buyer’s agent to show a home!
 Many times when I am scheduling appointments to show a home to a buyer if there is an open house scheduled that provides the agent flexibility with scheduling showings.
-And if a home is vacant and the listing agent is utilizing a lock box then that provides the buyer’s agent with flexibility in with their showing schedule as they can open it up per the showing instructions.
+And if a home is vacant and the listing agent is utilizing a lockbox then that provides the buyer’s agent with flexibility in with their showing schedule as they can open it up per the showing instructions.

 What are the Downsides of Open Houses?

 Social Media – if an agent is posting publicly on the internet including sites such as Facebook, Twitter, Instagram and more exactly where and when a Realtor is going to be holding the house open and inviting anyone to attend.
 The wrong people may be viewing this information and utilizing it as an opportunity to get into the home.
 There can be potential theft, and also the fact that an unscrupulous person may be there to view the layout of the home to come back later!
 Additionally, everyone has cameras, so photos can be taken of entrances to the property as well as personal possessions.

 Safety at open houses is imperative for listing agents or agents who are holding the homes open.
 It is beneficial to have two agents there as there is always safety in numbers.

 There is the risk of burglary after someone has seen the layout and design of the home, and has knowledge of entrances and windows.
 Agents need to be present and aware of who is viewing the property.
 Preparation is key and ensuring that valuables have been secured will help to reduce the risk